 3. Stop plastic waste.
 Avoid plastic packaging

-Takeaway food and drink often come in plastic food containers with disposable utensils.
+Takeaway food and drink often comes in plastic food containers with disposable utensils.
 They're a big part of the plastic pollution in our waste system.

-To encourage a society that reuses instead of throwing away, the UK government should ban disposable plastic items.
+To encourage a society that re-uses things instead of throwing them away, the UK government should ban disposable plastic items.

 4. Tackle climate change.
 Chew less